Visual Arts Overview

 The visual arts collection is featured in three permanent galleries: Old Masters, Sculpture and Art Since 1900.
 We also display artworks alongside other collections in Discover Godiva, the Peace and Reconciliation gallery and What's In Store.

-You can see the Herbert's collection of oil paintings on the Your Paintings website here.
+You can see the Herbert's collection of oil paintings on the Art UK website here.